 Appearance

 While they have very similar colouring to Wessex Saddleback pigs, the similarities end there.
-Hampshires are a lean, muscular pig with a wide chest, muscular loin and prick ears.
+Hampshires are a leaner, muscular pig with a wide chest, muscular loin and erect ears.

 They are one of the few breeds that will do just as well indoors as they will outdoors.
 This makes them a very versatile breed that is capable of adapting well to any environment and climate, and will maintain good growth in a free range setting, eco-shelter or intensive indoor farm.